 Around the world, large internet companies that account for a significant percentage of internet traffic are often burdened to work with ISPs to ensure fair quality of service for consumers.
-Google, for example, has Google Edge, a peering network that ISPs can use to connect directly with Google's data centres.
-Netflix' the world's largest internet TV network, also maintains an Open Connect program in which they give out free copies of their entire video catalogue to ISPs, so that the latter don't have to bear the cost of downloading video streams from Netflix's servers.
+Google, for example, has Google Edge2, a peering network that ISPs can use to connect directly with Google's data centres.
+Netflix, the world's largest internet TV network, also maintains an Open Connect program3 in which they give out free copies of their entire video catalogue to ISPs, so that the latter don't have to bear the cost of downloading video streams from Netflix's servers.

 As video consumption grows in India, as mentioned in the consultation paper, it must be emphasized that internet providers, not internet companies, must bear the brunt of maintaining equal quality of service.
 Otherwise, it may become standard for large internet companies to resort to partnerships with ISPs to ensure adequate quality of service.
-Lack of such a regulatory framework will ensure that it will be impossible to create similar companies in India unless they too have sufficient capital to take on the burden of peering.